Medical Officers of the Malta Garrison Maughan John St Aubyn

 1 July 1915 Promoted Major RAMC.

-1 Jan 1917 Awarded the Companion Distinguished Service Order (DSO).
-On 4 January 1917 was mentioned in a dispatch from Field Marshal Si Douglas Haig for distinguished and gallant services and devotion to duty.
+1 Jan 1917 Made a Companion Distinguished Service Order (DSO).
+On 4 January 1917 was mentioned in a despatch from Field Marshal Sir Douglas Haig for distinguished and gallant services and devotion to duty.
+Was DADMS 2nd Cavalry Division, 46th North Midland Division (Jan 1917).

 6 Oct 1919–1930 Served in India.
 Returned to England in 1930 where he served for 4 years before returning to India.